Nonlinear spectral analysis: A local Gaussian approach: Local Gaussian spectral densities

 Moreover, \cref{eq:hatlgsd_definition_simplified_main_document} will always hold when the point $\LGp$ lies on the diagonal, i.e.\ \mbox{$\LGpdiagonal$}. \end{lemma}

 \begin{proof} This follows from \cref{th:lgsd_real_when_reversible_time_series,th:lgsd_real_on_diagonal} of \cref{th:lgsd_properties}. \end{proof}

-The estimated $\widehatGz{\!n}$ in \myref{def:lgsd_estimator}{def:lgsd_estimator_pseudo_normalisation} can e.g.\ be the (rescaled) empirical cumulative distribution function created from the sample $\TSR{\yz{t}}{t=1}{n}$, or it could be based on some logspline technique like the one implemented in \citet{otneim2017locally}.
+The estimated $\widehatGz{\!n}$ in \myref{def:lgsd_estimator}{def:lgsd_estimator_pseudo_normalisation} can e.g.\ be the rescaled empirical cumulative distribution function created from the sample $\TSR{\yz{t}}{t=1}{n}$ ( which transforms original data into ranks divided by $n+1$), or it could be based on some logspline technique like the one implemented in \citet{otneim2017locally}.

 The bandwidths \mbox{$\bmbzh{h} = \parenR{\bz{h1},\bz{h2}}$} in \myref{def:lgsd_estimator}{def:lgsd_estimator_pseudo_normalisation} does not need to be equal for all the lags~$h$ when an estimate $\hatlgsdM[p]{\LGp}{\omega}{m}$ is computed.
 For the asymptotic investigation it is sufficient to require that $\bz{h1}$ and $\bz{h2}$ approach zero at the same rate, i.e.\ that there exists \mbox{$\bm{b}=\parenR{\bz{1},\bz{2}}$} such that \mbox{$\bz{hi}\asymp\bz{i}$} for \mbox{$i=1,2$} and for all~$h$ (that is to say, \mbox{$\lim \bz{hi}/\bz{i} = 1$}).